antidianuj/siren_exps/README.md

 ## Activation Function Distribution
 In following I plot and compare the distribution of output over layers for random inputs, with weight initialization of MLP same as that of the paper.

+I can make deductions as follows.
+Triangular wave activation function leads to relatively sparse outputs, and would be better at fitting gradients and laplacians, as compared to original image.
+On the other hand, square wave seems to roughly have similar distribution as that of sine.
+But the fact that square wave clearly underperforms possibly illuminates on fact that degeneracy in weight distribution (where the outputs are expected to be dense) leads to inferior performance.
 ![Slide1](https://github.com/antidianuj/siren_exps/assets/47445756/ebf79cc5-f8c1-44bd-b126-2cc9dc436d86)